-Home All Articles Best National Parks in NSW
+Home All Articles Best National Parks in New South Wales

 Royal National Park

 The Royal National Park is touted as the second oldest national park not only in Australia but in the world.
 It is a national park that is away from the city, just south of Sydney.
-So rest assured you won’t be dealing with crowds here that often.
-This means you can enjoy the view and atmosphere all by yourself.
 Two of the best attractions you can find here is the Wedding Cake Rock and Figure Eight Pools.

 But beware!
 The Figure Eight Pools can be a friend or foe sometimes depending on the tide.
 So do your research first before taking a dip in these pools as the tides can rise occasionally by season.
 Failing to do so and you’ll find yourself being carried away towards the sea, which is something that you should definitely avoid.
 Other fun attractions also include the Aboriginal rock carvings where you can admire its majestic beauty and the Audley River where you can rent rowboats at an affordable price.